GraphQL APIs

 In order to work with the GraphQL API an access token needs to be obtained.
 The authorization manager configured on the corresponding profile defines what the token needs to contain in order to gain access.

-Most commonly it needs to contain a certain scope to pass the first authorization step, and if the groups authorization manager is used it also needs to contain the groups claim with a user group that matches one of the rules in the authorization manager.
+Most commonly, the access token needs to contain a certain scope to pass the first authorization step, and if the groups authorization manager is used it also needs to contain the groups claim with a user group that matches one of the rules in the authorization manager.

 Introspecting the Schema